ehealthsuisse/Impfmodul-Phase-I/Documentation/EN/README.md

 ### Releases
 All detailed release notes can be found [here](https://github.com/ehealthsuisse/Impfmodul-Phase-I/blob/main/Implementation/Releases/release-notes.md).

+### May 2025 - Hotfix 1.7.1
+An issue has been identified which was hindering the SAML logout to be proceed via the backchannel.

 ### February 2025 - Release 1.7.0
 This release wraps up all the RC-feedback for the next stable release, along with few frontend bugfixes for Safari.